Feugmo/feugmo.github.io/_pages/positions.md

   + The candidate will be able to travel between the universities and NRC-Mississauga for various research activities.
   + The candidate will synthesize organic molecules at the lab of  Prof Derek Schipper
   + The candidate will learn the basic electrochemistry related techniques to evaluate the performance of the molecules for direct air capture at NRC.
+  + Canadians and permanent residents will be given priority

-- **Project 2:** Accelerating the design of High Entropy Alloys using Machine Learning
+- **Project 2:** Thermodynamic and Kinetic Modeling of Hydrogen Storage in High Entropy Alloys (HEAs) Materials.

-    - **Primary fields:**  High Entropy Alloys, Graph Neural Network, Active Learning, Bayesian Optimization, Adaptive Design, Generative Model, Inverse Design
+    - **Primary fields:**
+Phase-field Crystal modeling, reaction-diffusion modeling, Phase transition,  High Entropy Alloys, Metal Hydride,  Machine Learning

 - **Project 3:**  Computational design of nanomaterial-based gas sensors for breath diagnosis
-    - **Primary fields:** Mixed metal oxides,  2D-Materials,  Microkinetic Modeling, Grand canonical electronic density-functional theory , DFT + U Approach,  Machine Learning
+    - **Primary fields:** Mixed metal oxides,  2D-Materials,  density-functional theory , DFT + U Approach,  Machine Learning

-- **Project 4**: Computational design of Inorganic solid electrolyte (ISE)
-    - **Primary fields:**  Solid-state battery, Solid ionic conductivity, electron-insulating material, Lithium-ion battery,  ceramic materials, Microkinetic Modeling, Grand canonical electronic density-functional theory,  Machine Learning